WD-planets/AstroToolkit/docs/Tutorial/Tutorial_config.rst

 You may have noticed that many specifics in previous tutorials have been chosen for us (e.g. the magnitudes which were used in :ref:`image overlays <example-image>` or the search radius of any of our queries).
 Because we have not explicitly provided these, they have been taken from the :ref:`config <Config>`.
 Upon first using ATK, a config file is generated with default values.
 This config contains a list of keys which set the defaults used throughout the package.

-To have a look at the current state of the config (which is also the default state assuming you haven't edited it), we can print it to stdout via the :ref:`ATKshowconfig` command in the command line:
+To have a look at the current state of the config (which is also the default state assuming you haven't edited it), we can print it to stdout via the :ref:`ATKconfig` command in the command line:

 .. code-block:: console

-    ATKshowconfig
+    ATKconfig show

 .. code-block:: console